system76/docs/content/add-a-printer-pop.md

 1. Press the <kbd>Super</kbd> key and type the word *Printers*.

-2. Choose the `Printers` application in the search box.
+2. Choose the `Printers` result in the search box.

 3. In the `Printers` settings panel, click the `Add a Printer...` button to search for locally connected printers.